SeldonIO/tempo/docs/workflow/workflow.md

 #### Update RuntimeOptions with the production runtime

-For Kubernetes you can use a Kubernetes Runtime such as [SeldonKubernetesRuntime](../api/tempo.seldon.k8s.html) or [KFServingKubernetesRuntime](../api/tempo.kfserving.k8s.html).
+For Kubernetes you can use a Kubernetes Runtime such as [SeldonKubernetesRuntime](../api/tempo.seldon.k8s.html).

 Create appropriate Kubernetes settings as shown below for your use case.
 This may require creating the appropriate RBAC to allow components to access the remote bucket storage.